edgedb/edgedb/docs/ai/index.rst

 :edb-alt-title: Using Gel AI

-EdgeDB AI allows you to ship AI-enabled apps with practically no effort.
-It automatically generates embeddings for your data.
+|Gel| AI allows you to ship AI-enabled apps with practically no effort.
+It
+automatically generates embeddings for your data.
 Works with OpenAI, Mistral AI, Anthropic, and any other provider with a compatible API.